tiwahusoftware/tiwahusoftware.github.io/apps/llama-music/index.md

 [![Llama Music](/img/store-lma-252x252.png#right)][link-store-lma]

-> A new app coming soon to all your Windows 10 devices...
+> Now available on nearly all your Windows 10 devices!

 **Llama Music** is an unofficial Live Music Archive client and spiritual successor to the highly-rated [**Live Music Access**](../live-music-access/index.md) app enjoyed on Windows